Catia Chien

-Catia Chien is a children's book illustrator from Sao Paulo, Brazil.
+Catia Chien (簡嘉慧 (Jiǎn Jiāhuì)) is a children's book illustrator from São Paulo, Brazil.

 She is currently working in New York City.

+Biography

 She graduated from the Art Center College of Design in Pasadena, California in 2004.

 She has produced work for several publishing companies, including Random House, Penguin Books and Candlewick Press.
 She has won a gold medal from the Society of Illustrators in New York for her work in The Bear and The Moon and she has also won a gold medal from the Society of Illustrators in Los Angeles for her work in Sea Serpent and Me, written by Dashka Slater.
 Chien has also received a Schneider Family Book Award for her ALA notable book, A Boy and a Jaguar, written by Alan Rabinowitz.
+Chien received the 2026 Caldecott Medal for her work on Fireworks, written by Matthew Burgess.

 Chien also works in visual development for animation.
 She has worked on films such as The Little Prince and Wish Dragon.